Kai-Developer/Kai-Developer/README.md

 ## I am a person who develops software with a focus on JavaScript.

 - I am currently focused on using discord.js to make a Discord bot.
-- 2021 Goals: Publishing my Discord bot and opening the website.
+- 2021 Goals: Publishing my Discord bot and opening the website. (failed..)

 <br />